 Fighting back tears, Savannah Guthrie pleaded Wednesday with her mother's abductor to return the 84-year-old to her Tucson home and reunite her with her family.

-At the end of a new video she posted on social media — in which she and her siblings also sent messages of strength and love to their mother — Savannah Guthrie directly addressed any possible abductor, asking them to reach out to the family, but also demanding proof that their mother is alive.
+At the end of a Wednesday's video she posted on social media — in which she and her siblings also sent messages of strength and love to their mother — Savannah Guthrie directly addressed any possible abductor, asking them to reach out to the family, but also demanding proof that their mother is alive.

 "We too have heard the reports about a ransom letter in the media.
 We as a family, we are doing everything that we can," said Guthrie, the high-profile host of NBC's "Today" show.